zeroincombenze/tools/z0bug_odoo/docs/rtd_description.rst

 Zeroincombenze® continuous testing for odoo
 -------------------------------------------

-This package aim to easily create odoo tests.
+This package is an plug-in of zerobug and aim to easily create odoo tests.

 *z0bug_odoo* is built on follow concepts:

-* Odoo version independent
+* Odoo version independent; it can also test Odoo 6.1 and 7.0
+* It is designed to run in local environment too, using `local travis emulator <https://github.com/zeroincombenze/tools/tree/master/travis_emulator>`_
+* It can run with reduced set of pylint tests (see below *LINT_CHECK_LEVEL*)
 * Read-made database
 * Quality Check Id

 qci
 ---